 Nuclear Receptors

-Nuclear hormone receptors (nuclear receptors) are specialised transcription factors which bind to specific sequences of DNA of particular target genes.
+Nuclear hormone receptors (nuclear receptors) are specialized transcription factors which bind to specific sequences of DNA of particular target genes.
 They regulate transcription of these target genes in response to a variety of endogenous ligands.
 Nuclear receptors are classified into two major subfamilies: steroid and non-steroid hormone receptors.
 Steroid hormone receptors include receptors for estrogen (ER), androgen, glucocorticoid, mineralocorticoid and progesterone.
 Examples of non-steroid hormone receptors include thyroid receptors, retinoic acid receptors and peroxisome proliferator-activated receptors (PPAR).
-Researchers can save up to 50% on nuclear hormone receptor agonists, antagonists and modulators from Hello Bio - they are up to half the price of other suppliers.
+Researchers can make big savings on Hello Bio's Nuclear Receptors agonists, antagonists and modulators (e.g. tamoxifen, 4-OHT, fulvestrant, DPN, PPT), our prices are around 25-50% less than other suppliers.

 2 Items